 1. Each Standing Committee shall have a Chair and capture minutes of all committee discussions and decisions.

-2. Standing Committee members and Chairs shall be appointed by the Executive Committee Chair at the annual business meeting in June.
+2. Standing Committee members and Chairs shall be appointed by the Executive Committee Chair at the annual business meeting.

 3. Each Standing Committee shall provide minutes to the Executive Committee for acknowledgment at the next Executive Committee meeting and filing with MnCCC.